oahmora/Personality-Comparer/README.md

 The inputs from the client into the Date class are taken into the ActualZodiac class, where a zodiac sign is determined according to the user's birthday.
 Afterwards, the birthday zodiac sign is compared to the quiz zodiac sign via the compareZodiac function to eventually illustrate the depth of the contrast to the user.
 The resulting zodiac signs will be output by the displayZodiac function.

  >Mediator:
-Client input into Question class will be stored within arrays in the Score class.
+Client input into Quiz class will be stored within arrays in the Score class.
 The highest score is then determined by the calculateScore function.
 The Zodiac class will determine which element class has the highest score from getTotalScore function.
 The appropriate zodiac will be output by the displayZodiac function based on the total score.

- >Factory:
+ >Facade:
-The Water, Air, Fire and Earth element classes each correlate with the questions and score from the Zodiac class for each element.
-Signs within an element often share characteristics with one another.
-There are cases where an answer is more attributable to an element as opposed to a sign individually.
-In such cases, it is more appropriate to increment the group within an element accordingly, and therefore, the scores in each element class will increase by varying amounts.
+The Quiz class provides an interface to the user and walks them through the entire process without needing for the client to communicate with the questions class.
+The Quiz class is the composition of all of the questions, allowing for different types of questions grouped together while also making it easy to move through the questions themselves.

  > ## Phase III

  > ## Final deliverable